databrickslabs/cicd-templates/{{cookiecutter.project_slug}}/README.md

 Next step would be to configure your deployment objects.
 To make this process easy and flexible, we're using JSON for configuration.

 By default, deployment configuration is stored in `.dbx/deployment.json`.
-The main idea of is to provide a flexible way to configure job with it's dependencies.

 ## Deployment